 And by Oz, I don’t mean Australia.

-To craft engaging content, a trip to Oz may help, because you’ll need all the heart and courage you can find…and a dose of brains won’t hurt either.
+To craft engaging content, a trip to Oz is just the ticket, because you’ll need all the heart and courage you can find…and a dose of brains won’t hurt either.

-For writers, the journey to figure out how to craft engaging content can be just as tricky as falling out of a tornado and landing in Oz.
+For writers, the journey to figure out how to craft engaging content is just as tricky as falling out of a tornado and landing in Oz.

 Engaging Content

-A simple formula I use for more engaging writing parallels Dorothy’s memorable trip down the Yellow Brick Road.
+A simple formula I use for writing more engaging content parallels Dorothy’s memorable trip down the Yellow Brick Road.
+Want to join me?

 Who knows?
-Maybe a trip to the “Great and Powerful Oz” will help you find some helpful answers for crafting your engaging content, too.
+Maybe a trip to seek the “Great and Powerful Oz” will help you discover helpful answers for crafting your engaging content, too.

-Let’s seek some writing lessons and see what a little tromp down a yellow brick route may reveal.
+Let’s look for some writing lessons and see what a little tromp down the yellow brick route reveals.

 Oh, and keep an eye out for flying monkeys along the way.
 Just saying.